Cherzyz/cherzyz/README.md

 just know if u got followed ur cool <

-HI I prefer to be called cherry u can use venus/ven but its mostly for close friends.
+HI I prefer to be called cherry u can use venus/ven but its mostly for close friends or ppl i allow to ( @bnhmmr )

 Im really hard to talk to and im uncomfortable person to have around, keep in mind that im a minor so just dont be weird. english is NOT my first language so if im wrong just ignore it PLEASE